yadav-vikas/speech_recognition/audio_recognition.md

 ...
 >>> r.recognize_google(audio1)
 'the stale smell of old beer lingers'

+The Effect of Noise on Speech Recognition

+Noise is a fact of life.
+All audio recordings have some degree of noise in them, and un-handled noise can wreck the accuracy of speech recognition apps.

+To get a feel for how noise can affect speech recognition, download the “jackhammer.wav” file here.
+As always, make sure you save this to your interpreter session’s working directory.

+This file has the phrase “the stale smell of old beer lingers” spoken with a loud jackhammer in the background.

+What happens when you try to transcribe this file?

+>>> jackhammer = sr.AudioFile('jackhammer.wav')
+>>> with jackhammer as source:
+...     audio = r.record(source)
+...
+>>> r.recognize_google(audio)
+'the snail smell of old gear vendors'

+Way off!

+So how do you deal with this?
+One thing you can try is using the adjust_for_ambient_noise() method of the Recognizer class.

+>>> with jackhammer as source:
+...     r.adjust_for_ambient_noise(source)
+...     audio = r.record(source)
+...
+>>> r.recognize_google(audio)
+'still smell of old beer vendors'

+That got you a little closer to the actual phrase, but it still isn’t perfect.
+Also, “the” is missing from the beginning of the phrase.
+Why is that?

+The adjust_for_ambient_noise() method reads the first second of the file stream and calibrates the recognizer to the noise level of the audio.
+Hence, that portion of the stream is consumed before you call record() to capture the data.

+You can adjust the time-frame that adjust_for_ambient_noise() uses for analysis with the duration keyword argument.
+This argument takes a numerical value in seconds and is set to 1 by default.
+Try lowering this value to 0.5.

+>>> with jackhammer as source:
+...     r.adjust_for_ambient_noise(source, duration=0.5)
+...     audio = r.record(source)
+...
+>>> r.recognize_google(audio)
+'the snail smell like old Beer Mongers'

+Well, that got you “the” at the beginning of the phrase, but now you have some new issues!
+Sometimes it isn’t possible to remove the effect of the noise—the signal is just too noisy to be dealt with successfully.
+That’s the case with this file.

+If you find yourself running up against these issues frequently, you may have to resort to some pre-processing of the audio.
+This can be done with audio editing software or a Python package (such as SciPy) that can apply filters to the files.
+A detailed discussion of this is beyond the scope of this tutorial—check out Allen Downey’s Think DSP book if you are interested.
+For now, just be aware that ambient noise in an audio file can cause problems and must be addressed in order to maximize the accuracy of speech recognition.

+When working with noisy files, it can be helpful to see the actual API response.
+Most APIs return a JSON string containing many possible transcriptions.
+The recognize_google() method will always return the most likely transcription unless you force it to give you the full response.

+You can do this by setting the show_all keyword argument of the recognize_google() method to True.

+>>> r.recognize_google(audio, show_all=True)
+{'alternative': [
+  {'transcript': 'the snail smell like old Beer Mongers'}, {'transcript': 'the still smell of old beer vendors'}, {'transcript': 'the snail smell like old beer vendors'}, {'transcript': 'the stale smell of old beer vendors'}, {'transcript': 'the snail smell like old beermongers'}, {'transcript': 'destihl smell of old beer vendors'}, {'transcript': 'the still smell like old beer vendors'}, {'transcript': 'bastille smell of old beer vendors'}, {'transcript': 'the still smell like old beermongers'}, {'transcript': 'the still smell of old beer venders'}, {'transcript': 'the still smelling old beer vendors'}, {'transcript': 'musty smell of old beer vendors'}, {'transcript': 'the still smell of old beer vendor'}
+], 'final': True}

+As you can see, recognize_google() returns a dictionary with the key 'alternative' that points to a list of possible transcripts.
+The structure of this response may vary from API to API and is mainly useful for debugging.

+By now, you have a pretty good idea of the basics of the SpeechRecognition package.
+You’ve seen how to create an AudioFile instance from an audio file and use the record() method to capture data from the file.
+You learned how record segments of a file using the offset and duration keyword arguments of record(), and you experienced the detrimental effect noise can have on transcription accuracy.

+Now for the fun part.
+Let’s transition from transcribing static audio files to making your project interactive by accepting input from a microphone.

 >>> r.recognize_google(audio2)
 'it takes heat to bring out the odor a cold dip'